-9B.
+10B.
 Financial risk management

-The main purpose for holding or issuing financial instruments is to raise and manage the finances for the Company's operating, investing and financing activities.
+The main purpose for holding or issuing financial instruments is to raise and manage the finances for the entity's operating, investing and financing activities.
 There are exposures to the financial risks on the financial instruments such as credit risk, liquidity risk and market risk comprising interest rate, currency risk and price risk exposures.
 Management has certain practices for the management of financial risks.
+However these are not documented in formal written documents.
 The following guidelines are followed: All financial risk management activities are carried out and monitored by senior management staff.
 All financial risk management activities are carried out following acceptable market practices.